Office of Undergraduate Curriculum, Policy + Records

 The College of Arts + Sciences

-You play an important role in helping students prepare, and helping HPPLC advisors connect with them.
-Anytime you meet with a new prelaw, premed, or pre-health student, please use a “tag” in AdRx to indicate the student’s area of interest.
-There are some duplicate tags in AdRx, but HPPLC recommends that you use the following tags: Pre-Dental, Pre-Law, Pre-Med, Pre-OT, Pre-Optometry, Pre-PT, Pre-PA, Pre-Pharmacy, Pre-Vet.
-These tags will help HPPLC pull data and place students on the correct HPPLC email list for their area.
-If students want to they can go ahead and add themselves to any HPPLC email list by going to https://hpplc.indiana.edu/about/email-lists.html.
+You play an important role in helping students prepare, and helping HPPLA advisors connect with them.
+Anytime you meet with a new prelaw, premed, or pre-health student, please use the appropriate “tag” in AdRx to indicate the student’s area of interest: Pre-Dental, Pre-Law, Pre-Med, Pre-OT, Pre-Optometry, Pre-PA, Pre-PT, Pre-Pharmacy, Pre-Vet.
+These tags will help HPPLA pull data and place students on the correct HPPLA email list for their area.
+If students want to they can go ahead and add themselves to any HPPLA email list by going to https://hppla.indiana.edu/about/email-lists.html .

-Finally, please reach out to HPPLC if you have any questions.
-You can send email to hpplc@indiana.edu or contact an individual HPPLC advisor.
-Please also feel free to call HPPLC at 812-855-1873.
+Finally, please reach out to HPPLA if you have any questions.
+You can send email to hppla@iu.edu or contact an individual HPPLA advisor.
+Please also feel free to call HPPLA at 812-855-1873.

 Honors Courses - The Hutton Honors College provides a searchable list of honors courses on their website.
 This search allows students to filter by term, School, keyword, GenEd designation, CASE designation, and open status.
 Clicking into the "details" of a course will also allow advisors and students to access course descriptions, when available.

 All IFS courses are listed at https://ifs.indiana.edu/courses/index.html.
-Any COLL-S 103, S 104, or S105 is designated as a CASE CAPP course and carries GenEd and CASE A&H, S&H, or N&M Breadth of Inquiry, respectively.
+Any COLL-S 103, S 104, or S105 is designated as a GenEd and CASE A&H, S&H, or N&M Breadth of Inquiry, respectively.

-If a student wishes to drop an IFS course, advisors may request drop permission via the online Permissions form.
+If a student wishes to drop an IFS course, have the student email IFS at ifs@iu.edu .

-If a student is enrolled in an IFS course and pre-enrolled in an ASURE COLL-C 103, C 104, or C 105 course that carries the same Breadth of Inquiry (A&H, S&H, or N&M) as the IFS course, the student will not earn degree credit for both classes.
+If a student is enrolled in an IFS course and pre-enrolled in an ASURE COLL-C 104 that carries the same Breadth of Inquiry (S&H) as the IFS course, the student will not earn degree credit for both classes.
 Advise the student that if they want to earn degree credit for both IFS and the ASURE seminar, they need to contact IFS to ask if another course is open that carries a different Breadth of Inquiry from the ASURE class.

 First-year residents of the Hamilton Lugar School LLC are required to take two courses:

 The Marching Hundred is a 2-hour, FREE credit class.
 It meets M-F from 4:30–6:05 p.m.
-Class registration numbers found on the back of this page.
 The Hundred numbers around 280 members and is made up primarily (90%) of non-music majors!

-Non-music majors should register for MUS-X 50 (Marching Hundred for non-music majors) in the Jacobs School of Music.
-Class number is 2853.
+Non-music majors should register for MUS-X 50 (Marching Hundred for non-music majors) in the Jacobs School of Music, and plan to attend Band Camp in August.

 Army ROTC students and Air Force ROTC students take classes for their ROTC programs beginning in their first semester.
 See the table of required classes below.